Va savoir

 Va savoir (Who Knows?) is a 2001 French romantic comedy-drama film directed by Jacques Rivette.
 It stars Jeanne Balibar, Sergio Castellitto, Marianne Basler, Hélène de Fougerolles, and Catherine Rouvel.
-In the normal version, Va Savoir is 154 minutes.
+The widely distributed theatrical version is 154 minutes.
 It was entered into the 2001 Cannes Film Festival.

 The story of the three couples in the film sometimes parallels the Pirandello play in which the two principals, Camille and Ugo, are performing each night and follows the structure of a Goldoni comedy, in which couples undergo misunderstandings and attraction for others until the final resolution.
 In the film's ending, the three couples waltz in a circle to the tune Senza fine (Endless), implying that the dance of young people in love will go on forever.

 Plot

 After three years away, the actress Camille returns to Paris in an Italian troupe run by her husband Ugo, who is touring Europe with an Italian-language production of a Luigi Pirandello play Come Tu Mi Vuoi (As You Want Me).
 Camille is nervous because she still has feelings over leaving her lover Pierre, who she tracks down in a park.
 He seems unchanged and has still not finished writing his doctoral thesis on Martin Heidegger.

 While searching privately for a lost Goldoni play, Ugo runs into the attractive Dominique in a library, who advises him to approach a collector.
 The collector sends him to the private library inherited by Dominique's mother, who warns him that books have disappeared.
 She is happy for him to browse and Dominique helps him.
 When she takes him to her bedroom, however, her jealous half-brother Arthur intervenes (it is later revealed that he is her secret lover).
 Dominique warns Ugo that it is Arthur who steals books to sell.

 Pierre asks Camille and Ugo to dinner at his flat with his lover Sonia, which proves a disaster as the nervous Camille drinks too much and the jealous Ugo mocks Pierre.
 When Camille goes round the next day to apologise to Sonia, the two women begin to form a rapport.
 Now able to be friends with Sonia, Camille is still worried that she has not closed things with Pierre.
 When she goes to see him, he locks her in a room.
 Camille escapes by a skylight and barely makes the theatre curtain call of the performance, which Sonia attends.
 Afterwards in a bar, Arthur pretends to pursue Sonia while taking an impression of her very valuable diamond ring, which he later replaces with a worthless duplicate.